by Tamara LaPlante

 Once a production moves to performance, they are working behind the scenes.
 Stage managers have a call time 90 minutes before every show to prepare for opening curtain.
 This could be anything from checking to see the laundry was returned to the dressing rooms or running a fight call for any stage combat during the show.

 “It almost feels like we are performers as well.
-We come in and prepare and go through the motions of the show in our own way,” says Jacki Brabazon, a former Ottawa local who’s currently working as an SM at the Stratford festival.
+We come in and prepare and go through the motions of the show in our own way,” says Jacki Brabazon, a former Ottawa local who’s currently working as an Assistant Stage Manager at the Stratford festival.

 In many ways, the career of a stage manager mirrors that of an actor’s, typically hired for contract positions.
 While it’s easy to imagine every actor having a dream role, the same is true of stage managers.